Reading: Skimming & Scanning

 Balancing Growth and Preservation: The Future of Tourism in Kampot

 Kampot has long been celebrated for its tranquil riverside setting, charming colonial architecture, and relaxed pace of life.
 In recent years, its popularity has grown significantly, attracting more tourists and investment than ever before.
 While this growth brings opportunities, it also presents challenges.
-Therefore, for Kampot to have a prosperous future, it must adopt a sustainable tourism3 model that protects its natural environment and cultural heritage while providing economic benefits.
+Therefore, for Kampot to have a prosperous future, it must adopt a sustainable tourism model that protects its natural environment and cultural heritage while providing economic benefits.

 Undoubtedly, the increase in tourism brings significant economic advantages to the local community.
 New guesthouses, restaurants, and tour companies create jobs for local residents.
 The demand for local products, from the world-renowned pepper to handmade souvenirs, also increases, supporting farmers and artisans.
 This economic injection helps to improve infrastructure and raise the standard of living for many families in the province.